han928/emoji_predictor/README.md

     According to emojipedia

         >A laughing emoji which at small sizes is often mistaken for being tears of sadness.
-This emoji is laughing so much that it is crying tears of joy.

-    which could be the reason of this
+    which could be the reason of the phenomenon